 Document the collection site.
 To play it safe, request that the sample come from the kitchen sink, and not from outside the home.

 Third, review the well test to determine if all levels of contaminants are acceptable.
-If there’s a contaminant present in higher than acceptable levels, the well must be treated.
+If there's a contaminant present in higher than acceptable levels, the well must be treated.
 After treatment a clear well test must be provided meeting the same standards outlined above.
-If you’re unable to obtain a clear well test, your buyer may need to start looking at other homes.

 It's important to note here that requirements may be different when dealing with a community well.